luigibonati/ase/doc/ase/calculators/gaussian.rst

 ``ioplist``        ``list`` None            A collection of IOPs definitions to be included in
                                             the route line.
 ``spinlist``       ``list`` None            A list of nuclear spins to be added into the nuclear
-                                            propeties section of the molecule specification.
+                                            properties section of the molecule specification.
 ``zefflist``       ``list`` None            A list of effective charges to be added into the nuclear
-                                            propeties section of the molecule specification.
+                                            properties section of the molecule specification.
 ``qmomlist``       ``list`` None            A list of nuclear quadropole moments to be added into
-                                            the nuclear propeties section of the molecule specification.
+                                            the nuclear properties section of the molecule specification.
 ``nmagmlist``      ``list`` None            A list of nuclear magnetic moments to be added into
                                             the nuclear
-                                            propeties section of the molecule specification.
+                                            properties section of the molecule specification.
 ``znuclist``       ``list`` None            A list of nuclear charges to be added into the nuclear
-                                            propeties section of the molecule specification.
+                                            properties section of the molecule specification.
 ``radnuclearlist`` ``list`` None            A list of nuclear radii to be added into the nuclear
-                                            propeties section of the molecule specification.
+                                            properties section of the molecule specification.
 ================== ======== =============== ==================================================